knxd/knxd/doc/inifile.rst

         error-level=fatal

-  * cache (string)
+  * cache (string: section name)

-    Section name of the group cache.
+    Section name for the group cache.

-    Optional; more or less required if you have a GUI that accesses KNX.
+    Optional; mostly-required if you have a GUI that accesses KNX.

   * force-broadcast (bool)